They’ve been there for us through the dark days and supported us when times were uncertain.

 We know it can be easy to get swept up in the hysteria when a big chain re-opens, but don’t forget who was there for you during lockdown.
 Remember the independents who looked after you when everywhere else was closed.
 Remember who delivered your store cupboard essentials when supermarket shelves were bare, and who brought you a delicious take-away when you were tired of your bland pasta dinners.
 Remember who was there for you, and return that support tenfold.

 We know you’re chomping at the bit to get out there and see your mates and support your favourite local venues, and that’s great!
-But don’t let those months of lockdown go to waste by forgetting those safety measures straight away.
-If somewhere already looks busy, try somewhere new.
-If having a few too many pints will result in you being unable to resist the urge to hug your mates, just stick to one.
-Have some common sense and we can all enjoy this new freedom for the long run.
+But don’t let those months of lockdown go to waste by forgetting those safety measures straight away – they’re in place for a reason.
+Have some common sense, be kind to the staff members enforcing the rules (they’re just doing their job), and we can all hopefully enjoy this new freedom for the long run.

 Support From A Distance

 If you still don’t feel comfortable venturing into the big wide world just yet, you can still support from the comfort and safety of home.
-Continue to order deliveries and take-aways from those who offer them.
+Continue to order deliveries and take-aways from those who offer them (and gift vouchers to use at a future date).
 Like and comment on your favourite indie’s social media posts.
 Leave a positive review from last time you were there.
-All these little gestures go a long way and your support really counts.
+All these little gestures go a long way, and your support really counts.

-Not every independent will be able to open on 4 July – respect this and have some patience.
-Visit those who have opened, support those who are still operating on a take-away or delivery basis and once your favourites are able to re-open go and support them safely.
+Not every independent will be able to reopen straight away – respect this and have some patience.
+Visit those who have opened, support those who are still operating on a take-away or delivery basis, and once your favourites are able to reopen go and support them safely.

-If we all take these ideas and tips on board, we will hopefully see our favourite places re-opening across the city in the weeks and months to come.
+If we all take these ideas and tips on board, we will hopefully see our favourite places reopening across the city in the months to come.
 Show Birmingham’s greatest treasures some love as and when they open, and support them as we know you all will.